MatoYing/MatoYing/README.md

 ## About Me

 + Hi guys.
 I'm not sure what to say.
 Honestly, I don't have much to show off because I'm not great.
 But I'm a friendly person, so if you have any questions about my projects, feel free to reach out!
 + In 2024, I finally graduated from school.
 Looking back on my student life, I feel like I've made a lot of mistakes and didn't do very well in many ways.
 Besides my own reasons, I also dislike schools.
 They have always been wasting my time, teaching me useless things, and making me do meaningless tasks.
-I hate my student life.
+I hate my student life and I am a loser.
 Now I finally don't have to stay in school to finish assignments and take exams anymore.
 I can finally focus on things I truly want to do.
 + In China, if you can’t get into a good university for your bachelor’s degree, it can be really tough for your future.
 This has always been one of my regrets.
 I’m not sure how many chances I still have.
 But no matter what, I can’t give up.
 + Bless me!